imagej/imagej.github.io/pages/MorphoLibJ.md

 ![Principle of the geodesic reconstruction algorithm.
 From left to
-right: original image in gray with marker superimposed in black, and result of conditional dilations with increasing sizes.](MorphoLibJ-geodesic-reconstruction.png "Principle of the geodesic reconstruction algorithm.
-From left to right: original image in gray with marker superimposed in black, and result of conditional dilations with increasing sizes.")
+right: original image in gray with marker superimposed in black, and result of conditional dilations with increasing sizes.](/images/pages/MorphoLibJ-geodesic-reconstruction.png "Principle of the geodesic reconstruction algorithm.
+From left to right: original image in gray with marker superimposed in black, and result of conditional dilations with increasing sizes.")"

 #### Applications to binary images